ewansetin/Sentiment-analysis-machine-learning-model/README.md

 # Sentiment-analysis-machine-learning-model

 ## Overview
-This project explores sentiment analysis, a technique that detects the emotional tone of text to better understand user opinions.
-While sentiment analysis is widely researched, this project serves as an introduction to machine learning and evaluates the performance of different classification approaches.
+This project explores sentiment analysis, a technique used to detect the emotional tone of text in order to better understand user opinions.
+Although sentiment analysis is widely researched, this work serves as an introduction to machine learning and evaluates the performance of different classification approaches.

-The project implements a comprehensive sentiment analysis pipeline to compare supervised probabilistic and non-probabilistic classifiers, applying established methods and best practices.
-The primary goal is to evaluate model performance and highlight insights that could inform future AI-driven text analytics applications.
+The project implements a comprehensive sentiment analysis pipeline to compare supervised probabilistic and non-probabilistic classifiers, drawing on established methods and best practice.
+The primary aim is to assess model performance and highlight insights that may inform future applications of AI-driven text analytics.

 ![Screenshot](/assets/Images/MLAINLP.png)

 ## Research Context
-This project evaluates and compares supervised learning classifiers for sentiment analysis—a core area of natural language processing and AI.
-Drawing on academic and online sources, the project examines how machine learning methods are applied to text data, focusing on supervised algorithms for classifying sentiment within the broader ethical and professional context.
+This project evaluates and compares supervised learning classifiers for sentiment analysis an essential area within natural language processing and AI.
+Drawing on academic and online sources, it examines the application of machine learning methods to text data, with a particular focus on supervised algorithms for classifying sentiment, set within a broader ethical and professional context.

 ### What is Sentiment Analysis?

-Social platforms generate vast amounts of unstructured text that reveal user opinions and emotions.
-Sentiment analysis, also known as opinion mining, detects the polarity of this text (positive, negative, or neutral) and can be extended to finer scales or combined with emotion detection for deeper insights.
+Social platforms produce vast quantities of unstructured text that reflect user opinions and emotions.
+Sentiment analysis, often referred to as opinion mining, identifies the polarity of this text (positive, negative, or neutral) and may be extended to finer gradations or combined with emotion detection to provide deeper insights.

 ![Screenshot](/assets/Images/SSpectrum.png)

 The sentiment analysis process involves several key steps:

-- Data sourcing: Collecting text from social media, forums, or benchmark datasets such as Stanford Sentiment Treebank (SST) or SemEval
+- Data sourcing: Collecting text from social media, online forums, or benchmark datasets such as the Stanford Sentiment Treebank (SST) or SemEval.

-- Text processing: Cleaning and normalizing text through tokenization, lemmatization, and noise removal to improve model accuracy
+- Text processing: Cleaning and normalising text through tokenisation, lemmatisation, and noise reduction in order to improve model accuracy.

-- Feature extraction: Converting text into numerical representations using methods like Bag-of-Words, TF-IDF, and N-grams
+- Feature extraction: Transforming text into numerical representations using methods such as Bag-of-Words, TF-IDF, and N-grams.

 ### Common Modelling Approaches

-Three main strategies are commonly employed in sentiment analysis:
+Three principal strategies are commonly employed in sentiment analysis:

-- Lexicon-based: Simple and dictionary-driven but less automated and adaptable
+- Lexicon-based: Simple and dictionary-driven, though less automated and adaptable.

-- Machine learning: Utilize labeled data with algorithms such as Naive Bayes, Logistic Regression, Support Vector Machines, or Random Forests
+- Machine learning: Uses labelled data with algorithms such as Naïve Bayes, Logistic Regression, Support Vector Machines, or Random Forests.

-- Deep learning: Employ neural networks (CNNs, RNNs, Transformers) that automatically learn complex patterns and often achieve superior accuracy
+- Deep learning: Employs neural networks (CNNs, RNNs, Transformers) that automatically learn complex patterns and often achieve higher accuracy.

-Hybrid methods can combine these approaches for enhanced performance.
+Hybrid approaches may also combine these methods to enhance performance.

 ![Screenshot](/assets/Images/SAMDLpipelines.png)